-The Spa School; 5050 North High Street, Columbus, OH, 43214
+The Spa School ; 5050 North High Street, Columbus, OH, 43214

 In addition to a comprehensive Advanced Cosmetology, Cosmetology, Hair Designer, Advanced Manicuring and Manicuring program, this facility is also equipped to offer a unique esthetics course complete with classrooms and clinics for teaching the Advanced Esthetics course.
-The latest esthetics equipment, including a vichy shower, and wet rooms for various body treatments are available for a complete learning experience.
+The latest esthetics equipment wet rooms for various body treatments are available for a complete learning experience.

-Ohio State School of Cosmetology; 789 Hebron Road, Suite J, Heath, OH, 43056
+Ohio State School of Cosmetology ; 789 Hebron Road, Suite J, Heath, OH, 43056